GARLIC: GPT-Augmented Reinforcement Learning with Intelligent Control for Vehicle Dispatching: Experiments

-In this part, we randomly choose an online car-hailing car in Hangzhou as our experimental object.
+We randomly choose an online car-hailing car in Hangzhou as our experimental object.
 We simulated the vehicle dispatching routes using different methods to compare with the ground truth (Origin), as shown in Figure \ref{fig:case}.
-We selected a local area of Hangzhou for visualization.
-Different shades of red in honeycomb grids indicate the length of time the current vehicle stayed in one week of history.
-When the area has no color, the vehicle has not been to this area within a week.
-It represents the driver's familiarity with different regions and personalized driving behavior.
+We selected a local area in Hangzhou for visualization.
+Different shades of red in honeycomb grids indicate the length of time the vehicle stayed in one week of history.
+When the area has no color, the vehicle has not been to this area that week.
+It represents the driver's personalized driving behavior.
 The vehicle is currently located in the bright blue grid, and we visualize 4 dark blue areas with ride-hailing demand in the next 15 minutes.
 We use arrows of different colors to indicate the calculation results of different models.

 As can be seen from Figure \ref{fig:case}, Order 1 is farther from the departure point of the vehicle compared to Orders 2, 3, and 4.
 Since Order 4 is in the city center, most methods select this area as the vehicle pick-up point.
 However, there is a direct arterial road between Order 2 and the vehicle's departure location, so some methods choose to dispatch the vehicle to where Order 2 is located.
 Our method analyzes the driver's driving behavior and finds that the most suitable place to pick up passengers is the area where order 1 is located.
 Meanwhile, only the results calculated by our method are consistent with the actual vehicle trajectory, which shows the effectiveness of our proposed method.